r0keee/server-state/README.md

 # server-state
-Provides players with information about minecraft server
+Provides players with information about minecraft server on it's website and telegram bot